python-for-mobile-forensics/YouTube-Chat-Capture/README.md

    and searching for keywords from the chat.

-7. Fill a folder with 01.json to XX.json of the chat logs and run `chatcap.py 01.json` for each file.
+7. Fill a folder with 01.json to XX.json of the chat logs and run `chatcap.py 01.json >> output.csv` for each file.
 You can do this with a loop.

 8. Open output.csv in vim and run `:sort u`